 Morgantown, WV 26506-6070

 Mining engineers deal with discovering, extracting, processing, marketing, and utilizing mineral deposits from the earth.
 The role of the mining engineer may be quite diversified, and the field offers opportunities for specialization in a large number of technical areas.
 The trained professional in this field is well-versed in mining and geology and also in the principles of civil, electrical, and mechanical engineering as applied to the mining industry.
 A degree in mining engineering is designed to produce a modern professional capable of designing and managing a modern coal or mineral mining operation.

 Mining engineering at WVU began in 1868 when the first mine surveying course was offered.
 The program was accredited by ABET's predecessor in 1936 when the first accreditation process came into existence in the U.S. The accreditation of the mining engineering program has been continuously renewed without interruption since the very beginning.

-The Department of Mining Engineering features state-of-the-art laboratories including rock mechanics and ground control, mine ventilation, mine equipment, mine design, health and safety, longwall, coal preparation, and mineral processing.
+The Department of Mining Engineering features state-of-the-art laboratories including rock mechanics and ground control, mine ventilation, coal preparation, and mineral processing.

 Bachelor of Science in Mining Engineering